NVCOG strives to assist member communities and collaborate in sharing resources that increase efficiency and create economy of scale benefits.

 In May 2018, The Connecticut General Assembly approved Public Act 18-169, which appropriated funding for a school consolidation study for the Cities of Ansonia and Derby.
 In accordance with Connecticut State Statutes §10-39 through §10-43, the cities’ Boards of Aldermen subsequently appointed members of the Temporary Regional School Study Committee (TRSSC).

-The study will analyze a number of areas regarding the advisability of combining school districts.
-It will also analyze potential cost savings or operational efficiencies resulting from shared services in separate school districts.
+The study analyzed a number of areas regarding the advisability of combining school districts.
+It also analyzed potential cost savings or operational efficiencies resulting from shared services in separate school districts.
+Ultimately, Derby and Ansonia chose not to pursue regionalization.

 hhw@nvcogct.gov